gsudre/lab_notes/baseline_prediction/compiling_results.md

 using genome-wide significance and call it the ay.
 But if anything, SNPs are better than PRS.

+But keep in mind that these results come from a single seed.
+So, it's possible that when moving to a seed distribution, using a test set, things will fall apart, so we might need to try other options.
+For example, using the 272 DTI set, or combining the volume/thickness/area estimates to best mimic DTI.

 Also, need a more careful look at the code running for socioeconomic, cognitive and clinical variables... lots of them seemed to die.